An apprenticeship in folk tale and living tradition

 ALL PLACES INCLUDE

-18 fortnightly group sessions over 9 months
+18 group sessions, fortnightly over 9 months

 Curated study materials throughout the programme (PDF, Video & Audio)

-One dedicated 1-to-1 session with Dougie
+Dedicated 1-to-1 session with Dougie

 Support finding and organising storytelling opportunities in Phase 5